ladjs/superagent/docs/index.md

 ### Response Content-Type

-  The Content-Type response header is special-cased, providing `res.contentType`, which is void of the charset (if any).
-For example the Content-Type of "text/html; charset=utf8" will provide "text/html" as `res.contentType`, and the `res.charset` property would then contain "utf8".
+  The Content-Type response header is special-cased, providing `res.type`, which is void of the charset (if any).
+For example the Content-Type of "text/html; charset=utf8" will provide "text/html" as `res.type`, and the `res.charset` property would then contain "utf8".

 ### Response status